 It is important to remember that not all indirect expenses are “administrative,” especially if they are paying for the salaries of persons engaged in coordinating programs or any activity or cost that can be directly tied to a program or domain.
 For example, the Executive Director’s time spent organizing a coalition whose goal is to increase the percent of children in the community who are ready to enter Kindergarten.
 This work can be specifically tied to the Education and Cognitive Development domain and not considered administration.
 However, the time the Executive Director spent on Board development or strategic direction are administrative.
 For example, if an Executive Director holds a Board retreat, that time would be reported in Agency Capacity Building and reported in A.3.

+CSBG Eligible Entities who have a federally approved indirect cost rate should those funds in A.2i Agency Capacity.
+Those CSBG Eligible Entities that do not have an indirect cost rate can use their cost allocation plans to determine how the administrative dollars are allocated within the domains.

 A.4 Details on Agency Capacity Building Activities Funded by CSBG

 A.4.
-Details on Agency Capacity Building Activities Funded by CSBG – Under Table A.4., please identify which activities were funded wholly or partially by CSBG (as reported under A.2i.
+Details on Agency Capacity Building Activities Funded by CSBG – Under Table A.4., identify which activities were funded wholly or partially by CSBG (as reported under A.2i.
 Agency Capacity Building).
-Please check all that apply.
+Check all that apply.

-Community Needs Assessment: Select the check box if funds reported in A.2i. supported activities related to the creation of a Community Needs Assessment.
-This can include any costs incurred to conduct focus groups, surveys, work conducted by consultants, or staff time.
+Community Needs Assessment (CNA): Select the check box if funds reported in A.2i. supported activities related to the creation of a Community Needs Assessment.
+This can include any costs incurred to conduct focus groups, surveys, work conducted by consultants, or staff time spent on planning and developing the CNA.

 The Community Needs Assessment is the report a CSBG Eligible Entity compiles after conducting research to understand their community and plan for programs.
 This report includes both quantitative and qualitative data, a summary of key findings, and the identification of needs.
+It is required by the Organizational Standards (3.1) that CSBG Eligible Entities complete a community needs assessment and issue a report within the past three years.

 Strategic Planning: Select the check box if funds reported in A.2i. supported activities related to the development of a Strategic Plan.
 This can include any staff time or other administrative costs, in addition to any costs incurred to use facilitators or other consultants.

 Strategic Planning is the activity a CSBG Eligible Entity engages in to discuss and set the direction of the CSBG Eligible Entity through the implementation of specific programs and initiatives.
+A strategic plan is required by the Organizational Standards (6.1) to be approved by the Board every 5 years.

-Data Management & Reporting: Select the check box if funds reported in A.2i. supported activities related to the data management and reporting.
-This can include any costs incurred to support training, implementation, purchase of technology or software or other direct costs, staff time, and/or other administrative costs.
+Data Management & Reporting: Select the check box if funds reported in A.2i. supported activities related to data management and reporting.
+This can include any costs incurred to support collecting or reporting data, funds spent to support the implementation and purchase of technology or software or other direct costs, staff time, and/or other administrative costs as they might relate to data and reporting.

 Training & Technical Assistance: Select the check box if funds reported in A.2i. supported training and technical assistance.
-This can include any costs incurred to secure training facilities, travel, consultants or other direct costs, staff time, and/or other administrative costs.
+This can include any costs incurred to secure training facilities, travel to trainings, pay consultants or staff time in trainings, or other direct costs, staff time, and/or other administrative costs.

 Training activities are those that provide staff development and program support on programs and initiatives operated by the CSBG Eligible Entity, and education on poverty and other topics relevant to the work of the CSBG Eligible Entity.
-Training can be supported by CSBG or other funds.